Digital wallets: everything you need to know

-Digital wallets are a way to virtually store your debit or credit cards on your phone so you can pay for things quickly.
+Digital wallets are a way to virtually store your debit or credit cards on your phone and wearables so you can pay for things quickly.
 It also saves you having to carry cash around, or even your card.

-How do I set up my phone for mobile payments?
+How do I set up a digital wallet?

-Paying with your mobile in a shop
+Paying with your digital wallet

 If you've ever paid contactless with your debit or credit card, then you're well on your way to knowing how digital wallets work.